- Who is eligible for an Irish passport?

-- Requirements for Irish citizens through descent
+- Irish citizenship through descent passport requirements

-- Revoked certificate of naturalisation
+- What happens if a certificate of naturalisation is revoked?

 - Frequently asked questions